tuccr/DeadmansFileshare-App/README.md

 # DeadmansFileshare App
 This is an application creation to go along with another web app myself and 2 others created: [Deadman's Fileshare](http://deadmansfileshare.xyz)

-This app is being created with the express purpose of educating myself on WinUI and C# app/software development.

 # Features

 ### Frontend